yourealwaysbe/shortyz-1/README.md

 Additions:

-* Less crazy night mode colors.
+* Less crazy night mode colors and night mode by system theme.
 * Clues view on board page for smaller screens.
 * Update to androidx libraries.
 * History of viewed clues in clues lists.